-The stream-operator determines the order in which data is streamed: >> causes data to be streamed in left-to-right order, while << causes data to be streamed in right-to-left order.
+The stream-operator determines the order in which data is streamed: >> causes data to be streamed in left-toright order, while << causes data to be streamed in right-to-left order.
 If a slice-size is specified then the data to be streamed is first broken up into slices with the specified number of bits, and then the slices are streamed in the specified order.
 If a slice-size is not specified, the default is 1 (or bit).
-If the data is smaller than the slice-size, the data is not sliced (no padding is used).
+If, as a result of slicing, the last slice is less than the slice width then no padding is added.